 Of course, there are no guarantees, so it is important to be investing in areas with strong demand, and consistent growth potential, and also invest with developers who have financing in place and are not using the investor’s funds to complete the build.

 What are the best places to buy off plan property?

 There is a lot of media hype about the North West at the minute, and this is not to be ignored.
 The predictions by Savills recently suggest that house prices in the north-west will significantly outperform London over the next five years, putting Liverpool and Manchester at the top of the ‘hot spot’ list year after year.

 The reason for this is the level of investment in both cities generating huge numbers of jobs for the local area, putting further pressure on the demand for high quality accommodation, in addition to rapidly growing universities that are already under supplied with regards to the accommodation for their students.

+Many investors think it is extremely complex when getting a mortgage on an off-plan property.
+This is a myth!
 It is very possible to take out a mortgage on an off-plan property, although the criteria is different from lender to lender.

 A bit of advice…don’t submit a full application until the development is within 3-6 months of completion.
-Time and time again we see mortgage brokers advising investors to submit an application (as an excuse to charge their fee up front), then when it comes to survey, there is nothing for the surveyor to view as the property is not ready yet.
+Time and time again we see mortgage brokers advising investors to submit an application (as an excuse to charge their fee up front), then when it comes to the survey, there is nothing for the surveyor to view as the property is not ready yet.

 What we always advise our clients to do is secure a decision in principle (DIP) from the lender – this is essentially the lender doing a quick review of your situation and giving a yes or a no to you.
 Make sure you declare all of the information they request as you could run the risk of a declined application if you aren’t fully honest about that missed/late loan payment two years ago, or that high credit card balance.